Bank of Khartoum: History

 The origins of the Bank of Khartoum date back to 1913 when the Anglo-Egyptian Bank established a branch in Khartoum.
 In 1925, Barclays Bank merged Anglo-Egyptian with two other banks to form Barclays Bank (Dominion, Colonial and Overseas).

 After World War II, Ottoman Bank in 1948 established a branch in Khartoum.
 Five years later, Egypt's Bank Misr too established a branch in Khartoum, followed the next year by Jordan's Arab Bank.
 Then in 1958 the State Bank of Ethiopia (later Commercial Bank of Ethiopia), established a branch in Khartoum.

 In 1969, National and Grindlays Bank acquired Ottoman Bank, only to lose it the next year to nationalization.
-In 1970 the Sudanese government nationalized all the banks in the Sudan, changed the names of several, and put them under the Bank of Sudan.
+In 1970, the Sudanese government nationalized all the banks in the Sudan, changed the names of several, and put them under the Bank of Sudan.
 Barclays Bank, which had an extensive network of 24 branches, became the State Bank of Foreign Trade, and then Bank of Khartoum in 1975.
 Bank Misr's six branches became People's Cooperative Bank.
 Arab Bank's four branches became Red Sea Bank or Red Sea Commercial Bank (reports differ).
 Commercial Bank of Ethiopia's one branch became Juba Commercial Bank.
 National and Grindlays Bank's four branches, which Ottoman Bank had established, became Omdurman Bank.
 Then in 1973 the government merged Red Sea Bank and People's Cooperative Bank into Omdurman Bank.

 Eleven years later, Omdurman Bank merged with Juba Commercial Bank to form Unity Bank.
 In 1993, the government grouped Unity Bank, National Export Import Bank, and Bank of Khartoum into the Khartoum Bank Group.

-In 2002 the government prepared Bank of Khartoum for privatization.
-The government then sold a 60 per cent share to Dubai Islamic Bank in 2005.
+In 2002, the government prepared the Bank of Khartoum for privatization.
+The government then sold a 60 percent share to Dubai Islamic Bank in 2005.
 The next year, Islamic Development Bank, Dubai Islamic Bank, Sharjah Islamic Bank and Abu Dhabi Islamic Bank founded Emirates and Sudan Bank in Khartoum as a fully Islamic bank.
 The year after, Bank of Khartoum announced that it was merging with Emirates and Sudan Bank.
 The merger took effect in 2008.

 Dubai Islamic's ownership will drop to 28 percent of the merged bank.
 The Sudanese government will own 10 percent of the bank, while Abu Dhabi Islamic Bank and Sharjah Islamic Bank would also own stakes.